Treythan/SoTF-Customizable-Hotkeys/README.md

 A mod menu to restore number key hotkey functionality from The Forest All number keys from 0-9 are customizable

-### Notice
-Any items you want to be bound to a hotkey, MUST BE EQUIPPED ON YOUR PACK.
-(If you don't see it on your bag when you hold your inventory button, it will not work)

 ### Install
 - Install [MelonLoader](https://melonwiki.xyz/#/?id=automated-installation) v0.6.0 ALPHA (go into SETTINGS tab during installation and check "Show ALPHA Pre-Releases")
 - Download the latest version from the [releases page](https://github.com/Treythan/SoTF-Customizable-Hotkeys/releases)